andraugust/andraugust.github.io/thermo-2.md

 Work is defined as energy transferred by a force acting through a displacement.
 "Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as changing an **extensive variable**.
 An extensive variable is any quantity that defines the size or amount of matter in a system, such as volume, mass, etc..
 This contrasts with **intensive variables** such as temperature and pressure which do not change when volume, for example, is cut in half.

 There are many different types of work.
-For example, if a system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$ and the work done is
+For example, if a system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$ thereby doing an amount of work given by

 $$